Vitiell0/sankey-rescuetime-generator/README.md

 git clone https://github.com/Vitiell0/snakey-rescuetime-generator.git
 ```

 4. Open rescuetime_export.py and change the "year" variable at the top to the year you want to analyze.
+Change the "api" variable to your API key from step 1.

-5. Open an iPython shell and copy/paste all the code in rescuetime_export.py
+5. Open an iPython shell and copy/paste all the code in rescuetime_export.py and then paste it into iPython and run it.

 6. A new file called "#### rescuetime activities export.csv" will be saved.
 There is a column in there called "Snakey" that is in the correct format to copy and paste into http://sankeymatic.com/build/